It is highly recommended that students in the Veterinary Technology Program have some

 I am very impressed with my intern and would like to offer employment.
 Is this allowed?

 Yes.
-The student may be available to hire as an employee at the end of the program
+The student may be available to hire as an employee after completing the internship.

 Top of Page